dendibakh/perf-book/chapters/18-Appendix/Appendix-A.md

 ## Scaling Governor {.unnumbered .unlisted}

-Linux kernel is able to control CPU frequency for different purposes.
-One such purpose is to save the power, in which case the scaling governor[^7] inside the Linux Kernel can decide to decrease CPU operating frequency.
+Linux kernel can control CPU frequency for different purposes.
+One such purpose is to save power, in which case the scaling governor[^7] inside the Linux Kernel can decide to decrease CPU operating frequency.
 For performance measurements, it is recommended to set the scaling governor policy to `performance` to avoid sub-nominal clocking.
 Here is how we can set it for all the cores:

 ```bash
 for i in /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor